ros-infrastructure/buildfarm_deployment/README.md

 ## Overview

-This repository is the entry point for deploying servers for the ROS buildfarm.
+This repository implementation for deploying servers for the ROS buildfarm.
-It provides the configurations for [buildfarm_deployment](https://github.com/ros-infrastructure/buildfarm_deployment).
+It typically requires the configurations given as an example in  [buildfarm_deployment_config](https://github.com/ros-infrastructure/buildfarm_deployment_config).

 After the servers have been provisioned you will then want to see the [ros_buildfarm](https://github.com/ros-infrastructure/ros_buildfarm) project for how to configure Jenkins with ROS jobs.